-

 Maybe I am thinking about the idea that I had about pasting oscilloscope data on the surface of a cylinder, or warping the same data onto a sphere, and then how I realized how easy it is for that to get into either special or general relativity, so that sort of thing could both be a use case for an LLM, insofar as working out the theory, but also a use case for neural network based equation solvers.

-Even better if Deep Seek or something similar should turn out to be useful for generating useful models that can not only be run on the desktop, but which can be trained locally.
+Even better if Deep Seek or something similar should turn out to be useful for generating useful models that can not only be run on the desktop but can be trained locally.

 Let's take a look at two functions, bind and square:

 Then I decided to try to use a proper sigmoid function, and that actually seemed to hurt performance.
-So, I had to introduce some gain parameters, to deal with the overall fussy nature of the whole thing.
-But it is getting a bit more interesting, that is even without trying to parallelize things yet.
-Right now I trying to run it with 8 neurons but with 16 training points.
+So, I had to introduce some gain parameters to deal with the overall fussy nature of the whole thing.
+But it is getting a bit more interesting, even without trying to parallelize things yet.
+Right now, I am trying to run it with 8 neurons but with 16 training points.
 Obviously, when trying to get a neural network to imitate a simple function like x^2, it should ideally be testable with arbitrary data.
-Yet clearly while it is actually quite fussy, it is also quite easy to think of lots of ways to optimize the technique, that is without completely breaking the ability to get something that can still run on a smaller system.
+Yet, clearly while it is actually quite fussy, it is also quite easy to think of lots of ways to optimize the technique, that is, without completely breaking the ability to get something that can still run on a smaller system.

 -